eldercare/doc-devcloud/07_use-cloud9.rst

  Using Cloud9
 #############################

-.. note:: The Cloud9 editor has a simple commandline space at the bottom, as well as a complete Linux console terminal.
+.. note:: The Cloud9 editor has a simple command line space at the bottom, as well as a complete Linux console terminal.
 When using cut-and-paste to execute commands, paste into the editor command line, as the terminal window does not support pasting.